urbit/docs.urbit.org/content/courses/hoon-school/J-stdlib-text.md

 2.037.307.443.564.446.887.986.503.990.470.772
 ```

-It's very helpful to use the `@ux` aura if you are trying to see the internal structure of a `cord`.
-Since the ASCII values align at the 8-bit wide characters, you can see each character delineated by a hexadecimal pair.
+It's very helpful to use the `@ux` {% tooltip label="aura"
+href="/glossary/aura" /%} if you are trying to see the internal
+structure of a `cord`.
+Since the ASCII values align at the 8-bit wide
+characters, you can see each character delineated by a hexadecimal pair.

 ```hoon
 > `@ux`'HELLO'